WKKB

 WKKB (100.3 FM, "Latina 100.3") is a radio station in Middletown, Rhode Island, United States.
-The station airs a Tropical format, which consists of such musical styles as salsa and merengue and some reggaeton.
+The station airs a tropical music format, which consists of such musical styles as Latin pop, merengue and salsa music and some reggaeton.
 Its transmitter is located in Middletown.
-Its offices and studios are located in 75 Oxford Street in Providence, while its transmitter is located in Tiverton.
-Prior to its switch to Tropical, the station was a rock station.
+Its offices and studios are located in 75 Oxford Street in Providence, while its transmitter is located in Tiverton.?
+Prior to its switch to tropical, the station was a rock station.

 History

-WKKB started out as WOTB in 1974 on 107.1 MHz.
-WOTB was a smooth jazz station with the moniker "Cool FM", co-owned with WKFD/1370 in Wickford, later with WADK/1540 in Newport.
+WKKB started out as WOTB on October 6, 1978, on 107.1 MHz.
+WOTB was a smooth jazz station with the moniker "Cool FM", co-owned with WKFD in Wickford, and later with WADK in Newport.
 WOTB switched frequencies to 100.3 MHz and boosted its effective radiated power to 6 kW.

 The smooth jazz format ended on June 14, 1996, when it was sold to Urso Broadcasting.
 WOTB then changed to WDGF and began simulcasting WDGE for a brief time.
-In February 1997, WDGF became a '70s oldies/disco station as "100.3 The Beat".
+In February 1997, WDGF became a 1970s oldies and disco station as "100.3 The Beat".
 After stunting with a three-day electronic countdown, WDGF then became classic hits as WHKK "100FM The Hawk" on October 10, 1997.
 During this time, 99.7 entered into simulcasting WHKK.
-Both stations then became all-'80s hits as "Z100" with the 100.3 frequency adopting the WZRI callsign.
+Both stations then became all-1980s hits as "Z100" with the 100.3 frequency adopting the WZRI callsign.

-In October 2002, WHKK's studios were moved to Fairhaven, Massachusetts with Citadel sister stations WBSM and WFHN.
-On Halloween of that year, the calls were then changed to the current WKKB, and the station began targeting the South Coast region of Massachusetts by flipping to a rock format as "100.3 KKB"; the first song on KKB was "You Shook Me All Night Long" by AC/DC.
+In October 2002, WHKK's studios were moved to Fairhaven, Massachusetts, with Citadel Broadcasting sister stations WBSM and WFHN.
+On October 31, the calls were changed to the current WKKB, and the station began targeting the South Coast region of Massachusetts by flipping to a rock format as "100.3 KKB"; the first song on KKB was "You Shook Me All Night Long" by AC/DC.
 During its run as a rock station, WKKB served as the Providence and South Coast affiliate of the Patriots Rock Radio Network.

 In January 2005, Citadel sold WKKB and WAKX to Davidson Media Group; WKKB took on its current format on February 1 of that year.
 WKKB was one of four stations sold to Red Wolf Broadcasting in 2015.

-Brian Ram serves as VP/Programming.